Circle the Drain (Katy Perry song)

 "Circle the Drain" is a song by American singer Katy Perry, from her third studio album, Teenage Dream (2010).
 It was written by Perry, Christopher "Tricky" Stewart and Monte Neuble.
+Stewart would also produce the song.
 Lyrically, "Circle the Drain" candidly focuses on a former lover's drug-addiction and the strains it put on both of them.
 Following its release, several media outlets reported it to have been inspired by her former relationship with Travie McCoy.
+Capitol Records released the track as a promotional single two weeks before the album's release on August 10.

 Critics were divided on the track, with some finding Perry to be in a hypocritical position, given the album's other material.
 Other reviewers found it nice to see a different side to the singer.

-Capitol Records released the track as a promotional single two weeks before the album's release on August 10.
 The song achieved modest charting, with its highest peak position being number 30 on the Canadian Hot 100.
 It charted similarly in New Zealand and managed to enter the US Billboard Hot 100 at number 58.
 "Circle the Drain" has been performed by Perry on her 2011 world tour, California Dreams Tour.
 On the tour, she was dressed in a catsuit and the stage was decorated in cartoonish meat.
 Concert reviewers gave her performances mixed reviews.